 Of course, your original strategy doesn’t need to be set in stone.
 You can and should make adjustments as you go, but it does help to start planning from the beginning.

 Building a strong list of viable prospects is essential to outbound sales because, without it, you wouldn’t have anyone to sell to.

 Conduct some preliminary research to decide which organizations you want to sell to, and then put together a list of specific contacts at each business.
 Include the person’s first and last name, phone number, email address, business name, industry, and job title.

 The stronger your list, the higher your odds of success – so it’s important to make sure that your information is accurate and up-to-date.
-You can a free tool like Hunter to verify the validity of your contact data.

 If you want to come out on top, you need to aim high.
 In the world of outbound sales, this means making contact with leads who are as high up the food chain as possible.